INVEST IN YOUR YOGA PRACTICE AND YOUR COMMUNITY: MAKE A GIFT TO IYDC!

 Becoming a Cooperative An alternative model of running a yoga studio is a cooperative structure, which allows for multiple people to spread the responsibilities of making sure the studio runs smoothly.
 Not only are there multiple folks on the owner’s circle, who share financial, administrative, etc. duties, but it is worth noting that since our cooperative began, many folks have opted to become members at the Jñana Circle, which means paying $100/year, or twice that of a general membership.
 (We also opened this up to Patreon plans that allow for paying monthly to alleviate the strain that a large lump sum might place on folks.)
 People gave because they could, and their financial contribution helps the community, while also giving them many member benefits.
 Members receive their own discounted price for classes, a t-shirt, and community gift class vouchers (which many chose to donate to those who were unable to pay), and access to video on-demand classes (unlisted YouTube playlists).
 Member benefits have grown even in pandemic: with no one using the studio’s props, active members have been able to borrow the studio’s props for home use.
 In non-pandemic times, members also have access to the IYDC lending library.
 From our evolution into a cooperative structure, we have seen folks happy to become members to support the structure and to continue paying it forward when they receive benefits.

 Community Gift Program We believe that price should not be a barrier to attending class.
-Prior to the pandemic, we offered 3-4 Community Gift classes per week, meaning students could pay for class on a suggested sliding scale of $5-$25+ per visit.
-When we had to close our physical space due to the pandemic and all of our classes went online, we decided to make all of our classes Community Gift.
+Prior to the Covid-19 pandemic, we offered 3-4 Community Gift classes per week, meaning students could pay for class on a suggested sliding scale of $5-$25+ per visit.
+Since the pandemic, we've made ALL of our classes Community Gift.
 Some students pay on the lower end of the scale, but some also pay on the higher end, which evens things out and pays it forward for future classes.
 Please see more about our Community Gift philosophy.

 A new Community Gift project emerged during the pandemic.
 Gwi-Seok has shifted the IYDC teacher education program to an online format.
 Instead of meeting in person 4 times/year, we are now meeting monthly: